yoolk/history_tracker/README.md

 class Listing < ActiveRecord::Base

   # should put below association
-  track_history   :scope      => "listing",                       # scope, default is the underscore version of this model
-                  :class_name => "Listing::History"               # specify the tracker class name, default is the newly mongoid class with "::History" suffix
+  track_history   :class_name => "Listing::History"               # specify the tracker class name, default is the newly mongoid class with "::History" suffix
                   :only       => [:name],                         # track only the specified fields :except     => [],                              # track all fields except the specified fields :on         => [:create, :update, :destroy],    # by default, it tracks all events